What is a Wrongful Termination?

 What Should I Do if I was Fired Unfairly?

 There are many different laws that limit the reasons why a company in New Jersey, New York State or New York City can fire you.
 If you have been fired without any good reason, you should consider meeting with an experienced employment law attorney to discuss whether you have a wrongful termination claim.
-Even if you do not have a legal claim, an employment lawyer might be able to help you in other ways, like explaining or improving your severance package, or helping you understand your obligations under a non-compete agreement or a non-solicitation agreement.
+Even if you do not have a legal claim, an employment lawyer might be able to help you in other ways, like explaining or improving your severance package or helping you understand your obligations under a non-compete or non-solicitation agreement.